deanishe/alfred-workflow/docs/tutorial_2.rst

 and to run the ``update.py`` script via :func:`background.run_in_background() <workflow.background.run_in_background>`
 if not (:meth:`Workflow.workflowfile() <workflow.workflow.Workflow.workflowfile>`
-returns the full path to a file in the Workflow's root directory).
+returns the full path to a file in the workflow's root directory).

 Then we check if the update process is running via :func:`background.is_running() <workflow.background.is_running>` using the